Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Preliminaries

 \subsection{Approximation}

-We refer the reader to the textbook by Ausiello et. al.~\cite{ausiello2012complexity} for more information about polynomial-time approximability, and to the surveys by Marx~\cite{Marx:tcj2008} and Feldmann et al.~\cite{Feldmann:etal:algorithms2020} for an introduction to parameterized approximability.
+We refer the reader to the textbook~\cite{ausiello2012complexity} for more information about polynomial-time approximability, and to the surveys~\cite{Marx:tcj2008} and~\cite{Feldmann:etal:algorithms2020} for an introduction to parameterized approximability.
 We will exclusively consider minimisation problems in what follows.
 Formally speaking, a {\em minimisation problem} is a 3-tuple $(X, sol, cost)$ where

 \begin{enumerate} \item $X$ is the set of instances.

 \item For an instance $x \in X$, $sol(x)$ is the set of feasible solutions for $x$, the length of each $y \in sol(x)$ is polynomially bounded in $\norm{x}$, and it is decidable in polynomial time (in $\norm{x}$) whether $y \in sol(x)$ holds for given $x$ and $y$.